lunch-money/developers/source/includes/_transactions.md

 group_id         | number  | Exists if this transaction is part of a group.
 Denotes the parent’s transaction ID tags             | Tag[]   | Array of Tag objects external_id      | string  | User-defined external ID for any manually-entered or imported transaction.
 External ID cannot be accessed or changed for Plaid-imported transactions.
 External ID must be unique by asset_id.
-Max 75 characters.
+Max 75 characters. original_name    | string  | The transactions original name before any payee name updates.
+For synced transactions, this is the raw original payee name from your bank. type             | string  | (for synced investment transactions only) The transaction type as set by Plaid for investment transactions.
+Possible values include: `buy`, `sell`, `cash`, `transfer` and more subtype          | string  | (for synced investment transactions only) The transaction type as set by Plaid for investment transactions.
+Possible values include: `management fee`, `withdrawal`, `dividend`, `deposit` and more fees             | string  | (for synced investment transactions only) The fees as set by Plaid for investment transactions. price            | string  | (for synced investment transactions only) The price as set by Plaid for investment transactions. quantity         | string  | (for synced investment transactions only) The quantity as set by Plaid for investment transactions.

 ## Get All Transactions